 What kind of project management system you want to implement.
 If you want to stick to something simple such as Google Sheets, or if you need a more advanced project management app.

-What tactics you will use to allow for remote collaboration if you employ remote workers
+What tactics you will use to allow for remote collaboration if you employ remote workers.

 The success of your project relies on how well you as a project manager do your job and manage your team.
-And no matter how long you've been at your position, whether it's been a month or a decade, there are many ways you can improve and become an even better manager.
+No matter how long you've been at your position, whether it's been a month or a decade, there are many ways you can improve and become an even better manager.